-Hero of Another Story: The French Navy.
-It's often downplayed - or else simply forgotten - that the conflict was not isolated to North America.
-After 1778 France allied itself with the Revolutionaries and engaged the British in many theaters around the globe, including South America, India, and the Caribbean.
+Hero of Another Story: The French Royal Navy, as assisted by the Spanish Royal and Dutch Republican Navies.
+In the USA it's often downplayed -or else simply forgotten- that the conflict was in no way confined to North America.
+After 1778, King Louis aligned himself with Britain's Republican Secessionist Rebels and engaged British forces in many theaters around the globe, including South America, India, and the Caribbean.
 In fact, since the Americans had no navy to speak of, the French played a key role in keeping the British Navy occupied while the Americans could win a war of attitrition on the mainland.

 Hide Your Gays: Why Baron Von Steuben couldn't give his services to European armies.

-The "Hessians" weren't "hired guns" in the strictest sense—nor, for that matter, were they all actually from Hesse.
+Hired Guns: The Hessians, though they weren't hired guns in the strictest sense, nor, for that matter, were they all actually from Hesse.
 They were actually regular soldiers of the various German states of the period.
-The rulers of these states rented out units of their armies to Britain for a variety of reasons—chief among them being strapped for cash, but frequently also as a means of settling a debt to or extracting a favor from the Elector of Hanover, who happened at the time to be the same person as the King of Great Britain.note This sort of situation is called a personal union.
-In other words, the arrangement was closer to bribing a foreign state to participate in a war (a legitimate if shady practice, even today) than hiring mercenaries.
-To cap it all off, a fair number of these "Hessians" were actually from Hanover, and weren't even rented out by their prince: their prince, as noted, was actually King George himself, and they were fighting for King (or, well, Elector) and Country as much as any redcoat.
+The rulers of these states rented out units of their armies to Britain for a variety of reasons- chief among them being strapped for cash, but frequently also as a means of settling a debt to or extracting a favor from the Elector of Hanover, who happened at the time to be the same person as the King of Great Britainnote This sort of situation is called a personal union.
+In other words, the arrangement was closer to bribing a foreign state to participate in a war (a legitimate, if shady, practice even today) than hiring mercenaries.
+To cap it all off, a fair number of these "Hessians" were actually from Hanover, and weren't even rented out by their prince, who, as noted, was actually King George himself, and they were fighting for King (or, well, Elector) and Country as much as any redcoat.

-There's also the fact that a real war is the best form of training and troops on campaign overseas don't have to be fed.
-And a bunch of them elected to stay (by deserting) rather than be repatriated.
+There's also the fact that a real war is the best form of training, and troops on campaign overseas don't have to be fed.
+A bunch of them elected to stay (by deserting) rather than be repatriated overseas.

-Historical Domain Character: Washington has a tendency to pop up toward the end of a colonially themed fiction to give a good word to the hero.
+Historical-Domain Character: Washington has a tendency to pop up toward the end of colonially-themed fiction to give a good word to the hero.